-During challenging times, all small business owners need to make sure they’re in compliance with local public health regulations, and that’s just as vital for real estate agents as professionals in any other industry.
+As we're still in a pandemic, all small business owners need to make sure they’re in compliance with local public health regulations.
+That’s just as vital for real estate agents as professionals in any other industry.
 Should a real estate agent choose to host an open house, in some cases they’re being asked to provide:

 - Require COVID-19 screenings, according to the National Association of Realtors

 - Require viewers to remove shoes

 But for some sellers, all that effort might not be worth the fear of infection.
 And for real estate agents, it might not be worth the trouble, especially when there’s a safe alternative.